Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures: Introduction

-Building on our previous work~\cite{tohidi2023synthesis}, we present SyMTIC (Synthetic Multi-TI Contrasts), a method that synthesizes T$_1$ and PD parameter maps from three commonly acquired MR images: T$_1$-w, T$_2$-weighted~(T$_2$-w), and fluid-attenuated inversion recovery~(FLAIR).
+Building on our previous work~\cite{tohidi2023synthesis}, we present SyMTIC (Synthetic Multi-TI Contrasts), a method that synthesizes $T1$ and $\rho$ parameter maps from three commonly acquired MR images: T$_1$-w, T$_2$-weighted~(T$_2$-w), and fluid-attenuated inversion recovery~(FLAIR).
 Unlike prior approaches, SyMTIC does not rely on specialized acquisitions or skull-stripped data, and it generalizes across domains using harmonization.
 The key contributions of this work are:

-\begin{itemize} \item We introduce a physics-informed learning framework that enables synthesis of multi-TI images at arbitrary TIs, rather than at a fixed set of values. \item We demonstrate three different training strategies that optimize parameter map accuracy and image synthesis quality. \item We retain the full head, including the skull region, to support downstream analyses such as skull-based registration or MRgFUS planning, which most existing methods exclude. \item By incorporating contrast imputation through harmonization, we show that SyMTIC remains effective even when one of the key input images (FLAIR) is missing. \item We evaluate SyMTIC on out-of-domain datasets, demonstrating that the model generalizes well to clinical images acquired with different scanners and protocols. \end{itemize} Our model is open source and publicly available from \url{https://github.com/UponAcceptance}.
+\begin{itemize} \item We introduce a physics-informed data synthesis model that enables the generation of multi-TI images at arbitrary TIs, rather than at a fixed set of values.
+Physics-based models are used to synthesize $T1$ and $\rho$ parameter maps, which form the basis for training the deep learning model. \item We demonstrate three different training strategies that optimize parameter map accuracy and image synthesis quality. \item We retain the full head, including the skull region, to support downstream analyses such as skull-based registration or magnetic resonance-guided focused ultrasound surgerical~(MRgFUS) planning, which most existing methods exclude. \item By incorporating contrast imputation through harmonization, we show that SyMTIC remains effective even when only a T$_1$-w image is available.{1}{MODIFIED} \item We evaluate SyMTIC on out-of-domain datasets, demonstrating that the model generalizes well to clinical images acquired with different scanners and protocols. \end{itemize} Our model is open source and publicly available from \url{https://github.com/UponAcceptance}.
+While the broader capability of generating arbitrary contrasts is a key strength, we focus here on FGATIR due to its practical importance and recognized clinical impact.
+Contrasts such as those that null the GM-WM boundary are rare in both research and clinical practice, and while capable of generation, this was not the primary focus of our study.